islamshahil/ticket-booking-system/README.md

 - GitHub is used for source code version control.
 - Due to time constraints, a CI/CD pipeline has not been set up.
 - The application is deployed manually using:
 ```bash
 git pull origin main
 sudo docker-compose up --build -d
 ```
-The application is fully Dockerized and runs on a **Raspberry Pi 5**, utilizing the following services:

-- **Redis**, **PostgreSQL**, and **Kafka** are all running as separate Docker containers.
+- Redis, PostgreSQL, and Kafka are all running as separate Docker containers on a Raspberry Pi 5.
-- The application (Express API + WebSocket + Kafka consumer) is Dockerized and runs in containers as well.
+- The application (Express API + WebSocket + Kafka consumer) is Dockerized and configured via shared `.env` file.
-- All configurations (database URL, Kafka broker, Redis host, etc.) are managed through a shared `.env` file.

-- Redis, PostgreSQL, and Kafka are running as Docker containers on the same Raspberry Pi 5 server.
-- The application reads service endpoints from a shared `.env` file.
-- Publicly exposed via Cloudflare ZeroTrust at: [https://tbs.watevr.co.in](https://tbs.watevr.co.in)
+- Publicly exposed using Cloudflare ZeroTrust.

 ---

 ## 🧪 Testing

-- Jest is used for unit testing of all BookingService methods.
+- Jest is used for unit testing of all `BookingService` methods.
-- Redis, Kafka, and PostgreSQL interactions are mocked using `jest.mock()`.
+- Redis, Kafka, and PostgreSQL are mocked using `jest.mock()`.
 - Kafka producers and Redis clients are stubbed to avoid real connections.

 ### Run tests: